lilian-delouvy/PokeML/README.md

 ### Tests

-You can run the api unit tests by placing yourself in the "poke-cards-api" directory and running ```python -m unittest discover tests```.
+You can run the api unit tests by placing yourself in the "pokeml-api" directory and running ```python -m unittest discover tests```.